sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 OCaml gives you a nice backtrace if you set the environment variable as `OCAMLRUNPARAM=b`.
 You need to compile your program with debugging information `-g`.

-# OCaml Tooling in 2023
+# OCaml Tooling and the OCaml Language Server in 2023

 Much ink has been spilt on the inadequacies of OCaml tooling.
-I won't waste my time rehashing arguments in favor and against `dune`, `opam` etc. dune & opam have come a long way in the last few years.
+I won't waste my time rehashing arguments in favor and against `dune`, `opam` etc. `dune` & `opam` have come a long way in the last few years.
 If you've been burned in the past, it's time to try again and see if OCaml tooling rises to your expectations.
 That's all I will say.

 I will say that in 2023 dune's S-expression DSL is still not very pleasant (and difficult to remember) but **dune is